wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 7. Enter the translations. invoice and packing-slip now have two translation fields, single & plural.
 Note that this is a filename, so replace spaces with a - just to be sure!
 8. Save as `wpo_wcpdf-xx_XX.po`, where you replace xx_XX with your language code & country code suffix (da_DK, pl_PL, de_DE etc.)

+= How can I display custom fields in the invoice or packing slip? = First, you need to create a custom template following instructions from the first item in this FAQ.
+Then place the following snippet where you would like the custom field to appear:

+`
+<?php $wpo_wcpdf->custom_field('custom_fieldname', 'Custom field:'); ?>
+`

+Where you replace 'custom_fieldname' with the name of the field you want to display, and 'Custom field' with the label.
+The plugin only displays the field when it contains data.
+If you also want to display the label when the field is empty, you can pass a third parameter, like thos:

+`
+<?php $wpo_wcpdf->custom_field('custom_fieldname', 'Custom field:',  true); ?>
+`

 = How do can I modify the pdf filename? =

 You can do this via a filter in your theme's `functions.php` (Some themes have a "custom functions" area in the settings).